LetsWrappIt/VsCommandBuddy/docs/usecases.md

 To give an idea on who could benefit from VsCommandBuddy, here some usecases:

 ### A single front-end developer
-Typical front-end developer needs include things like:
+A typical front-end developer needs to perform tasks such as:
 - compile SASS files to css
 - generating custom font files from svg icons
 - generating sprites from png files